 When and how did you meet Yayoi Kusama?

 I met Yayoi Kusama through an artist friend shortly after her arrival in New York City in 1958.
-I was initially attracted by her personality and the fervor with which she pursued her work.
+I was initially attracted by her personality and the fervour with which she pursued her work.
 I assisted her in finding her first studio in NYC on East 10th Street.
 A small space with only a toilet and washbasin.
 It was here that Yayoi began her work on the infinity net paintings.

 How long were you together?